NorthWillov/verbitski.dev/_posts/React-vs-Svelte.md

 At the end of this comparison, it may seem that Svelte is the winner, and many experienced developers say that the future is behind it.
 But it has to be taken with a pinch of salt, React is a good technology with a large community, and for Svelte to overshadow it, it still has a lot to grow and develop.

-It will be good advice to get familiarize with Svelte and get something new out of it.
+It would be a good advice to get familiar with Svelte and get something new out of it.

 ![pigeon likes svelte](/assets/blog/ReactVsSvelte/chiken.jpeg)